spacestation13/vscode-tgstation-test-adapter/README.md

-# Tgstation Test Explorer for Visual Studio Code
+# /tg/station13 Test Explorer for Visual Studio Code

 This is a VS Code Test Explorer adapter for BYOND's DM language and software, which will greatly improve the user experience of working with unit tests in BYOND projects.
 It is originally made for the [tgstation](https://github.com/tgstation/tgstation) codebase but tries to be as compatible as possible with other projects.
+The tgstation codebase is actually no longer supported, but this still works for older forks of tgstation.

 ## Features